-For this pepper, no suspense, you immediately know its origin.
-This pepper comes from Madagascar.
+For this pepper, no suspense, we immediately know its origin.
+So this pepper comes from Madagascar.
 This pepper comes from the Piper borbonense family, a Bourbon pepper plant which is nothing else than a very tall liana which produces small peppercorns.
 Bourbon, of course, it reminds us of the famous vanilla from Madagascar and the Indian Ocean in general.
 It is a rare pepper because of its harvest, which we will discuss a little later.
 This pepper is native to Madagascar and comes more particularly from the south of the island.
 Most of the time, as it is the case here, the wild pepper of Madagascar is black.
 However, it can be green pepper or red pepper, it is the moment of its harvest according to its maturity that will make the difference.
 This pepper is also called Voatsiperifery.
 In Malagasy, "voa" means fruit, while "tsiperifery" evokes the liana Piper borbonense.

 Madagascar black pepper is a wild pepper that will seduce you with its taste.
 But it is also a very healthy condiment, link the useful to the pleasant.
 Pepper helps digestion and limits the risk of bloating.
 Moreover, it allows a better secretion of hydrochloric acid which limits the risks of heartburn.
-Consuming black pepper also increases the production of serotonin and endorphins which have a positive effect on mood and help to fight against depression.
+Consuming black pepper also increases the production of serotonin and endorphins which have a positive effect on mood and help fight against depression.
 Finally, this pepper has antibacterial and anti-inflammatory properties.

 I deliver your wild black pepper from Madagascar in a resealable bag.
 This one will have to be kept in a cupboard away from heat and light to keep all its aromas and virtues.